manuelstolze/filebased-yargs/README.md

 node index.js --help
 ```

-This leads to the following output:
+This will lead to the following output:

 ![Screenshot of the help message](./docs/images/help-message.png)